Leviyu/FirstDestination/README.md

 # FirstDestination

+FistDestination is a application that uses user data to build a digital copy (personal assistant) of the user and and allow user to interacte with it.

 This repository is a tool designed to train/fine-tune personalzied chat bot.

-It is trained on fined tuned on top of open source LLM with user information, currently only support text messages.
+The assistant is fined tuned on top of open source LLM with user information, currently only support text messages.

-FistDestination is a application that uses user data to build a digital copy and interacte with it.

 # Support
 |          | support    |